Women hope playing in Europe's top LGBT+ rugby contest encourages others

 The cup was named after an advocate of marriage equality in Ireland who died in 2017.

-Gilligan and her wife Katherine Zappone launched a legal appeal in 2004 to have their Canadian marriage recognised by the Irish authorities.
-The case is widely credited as the impetus behind Ireland’s move to legalise same-sex marriage in 2015.
+Gilligan and her wife Katherine Zappone launched a legal appeal in 2004 to have their Canadian marriage recognized by the Irish authorities.
+The case is widely credited as the impetus behind Ireland’s move to legalize same-sex marriage in 2015.

 Zappone, now Ireland’s Minister for Children and Youth Affairs, said she was touched by the tribute to her partner.